gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 INFO:root:Response: {}
 ```

+{% tip %}
-{% tip It is recommended to send a keep-alive at least once every 120 seconds. %}
+It is recommended to send a keep-alive at least once every 120 seconds.
+{% endtip %}

 ## Set Shutter